Managed Kubernetes now available in Open Beta. Test out the new service yourself at your Control Panel.

 You can check that the rule was added using the same sudo iptables -L as before.

-Next, allow traffic to a specific port to enable SSH connections with the following.
+Next, traffic to a specific port will be allowed to enable SSH connections with the following:

 sudo iptables -A INPUT -p tcp --dport ssh -j ACCEPT

-The ssh in the command translates to the port number 22, which the protocol uses by default.
-The same command structure can be used to allow traffic to other ports as well.
+The ssh in the command translates to port number 22, which the protocol uses by default.
+The same command structure can also be used to allow traffic to other ports.
 To enable access to an HTTP web server, use the following command.

 sudo iptables -A INPUT -p tcp --dport 80 -j ACCEPT